Utah Administrative Code

 (2) may receive preliminary approval pending Utah State Board of Regents approval of the new program if the program is within a public institution.

-I. An educator preparation program seeking accreditation may apply to the Board for probationary approval not to exceed two years contingent on the completion of the accreditation process.
+J. An educator preparation program seeking accreditation may apply to the Board for probationary approval for a maximum of three years contingent on the completion of the accreditation process.

-J. A previously Board-approved educator preparation program shall submit an annual report to USOE by July 1.
-The report shall include the following:
+K. A previously Board-approved educator preparation program shall submit an annual report to the USOE by July 1 of each year.
+The report shall summarize the institution's annual accreditation report and shall include the following:

 (1) student enrollment counts designated by anticipated license area of concentration and endorsement and disaggregated by gender and ethnicity;

-(2) information regarding any significant changes to course requirements or course content;
+(2) information explaining any significant changes to course requirements or course content;

 (3) the program's response to USOE-identified areas of concern or areas of focus;